MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 Here are some of the scenarios where you can use a deep link:

 * **App installation**: You can use deep links that allow users to know more about an app and install it in different scopes.
-* **Bot and connector**: You can use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages to inform users about changes to your tab or its items.
+* **Bots and connectors**: You can use deep links in [bots](~/bots/what-are-bots.md) and [connectors](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages to inform users about changes to your tab or its items.
 * **Navigate to specific page**: You can create deep links that allow users to navigate to specific pages within your app.
 * **Custom app**: You can generate deep links for a custom app.
 However, if an app in the Microsoft Teams Store shares the same app ID as the custom app ID, the deep link opens the app from Teams Store instead of the custom app.
-* **For mobile**: You can also create a deep link to an app for mobile after your app is approved for the Teams mobile platform.
+* **For mobile**: You can also create a deep link to an app for mobile after your app is approved for the Teams mobile client.
 For the deep link to work on Teams iOS, you need the Apple App Store Connect Team ID.
 For more information, see [how to update Apple App Store Connect Team ID](../deploy-and-publish/appsource/prepare/update-apple-store-team-connect-id.md).

-## Deep link to open an application install dialog
+## Deep link to open an app install dialog

-Deep links allow app users to open an application install dialog to know any information about the app or install it in different contexts.
-You can create a deep link to an application in the following ways:
+Deep links allow app users to open an app install dialog to know any information about the app or install it in different contexts.
+You can create a deep link to an app in the following ways:

 * [Configure deep link manually using the app ID](#configure-deep-link-manually-using-the-app-id)
 * [Configure deep link using TeamsJS](#configure-deep-link-using-teamsjs)